rtm516/GeyserMC-wiki/Setup.md

 4. Run the startup script/bat, and all the necessary files for Geyser will be created.
 5. Configure any needed options in the Geyser config.
 A description of all options of the config can be found on the [Understanding the Config](https://github.com/GeyserMC/Geyser/wiki/Understanding-the-Config) page.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
-If it does not show up, just add your IPv4 as an external server.
+If it does not show up, just add the Java IPv4 address and Bedrock port.

 ## Port Forwarding